Jes015/Dev-Vault/README.md

 ## Contributing

-We welcome contributions to the Developer Tools List!
+We welcome contributions to the Dev Vault!
 If you have a tool that you'd like to add to the list, or if you'd like to suggest an improvement or feature, please submit an issue or create a pull request on our GitHub repository.